All You Should About Contraceptive Coil to Avoid Pregnancy

 How to choose the right coil for you

-The contraceptive coil you may choose will depend on your medical history, advice of your London gynaecologist and your own preference.
+The contraceptive coil you may choose will depend on your medical history, advice of your private consultant gynaecologists in London and your own preference.

 Some factors to consider are: